nikos-glikis/ccSnapTv/README.md

 [ShodanScanner](#) - A library makes multiple requests to the shodan Website and returns the found ips for a specific query.

 The actual code in this repo is ~200 lines.
-The rest are libraries that I have developed.
+The rest are libraries that I have developed in the past.

 Install:
 ========